 Cooking Instructions Franconian Potato Dumplings

-- Carefully pour out the water and keep the starch; add it to the potatoes.
+– Carefully pour out the water and keep the starch (you will see the white residue on the bottom); add to the potatoes.

 – Press boiled potatoes through a potato press or mash them very well; add to raw potatoes.

 – Add the starch and spice very well.